CodeVJC/project1/README.md

 Body:
 ```
 {
-    "message": "There are no tickets with pending status."
+    "message": "There are no tickets with <INPUT> status."
 }
 ```
 #### Success - token verified + role=manager + no query added, just searching for all tickets
 Status: 200 OK\
-Body:
+Body example:
 ```
 [
     {